rust-lang/blog.rust-lang.org/posts/inside-rust/2022-02-22-compiler-team-ambitions-2022.md

 ## Overall Themes

+There are three themes associated with the work we are planning; this section describes those themes, and attaches an emoji to each one which may help you when looking at the [tabular overview][Work Items].

+[Work Items]: #work-items

 ### Fulfill Rust's Promise (🦀)

 Fulfilling Rust's Promise is a cross-cutting theme; it means identifying the gaps between expectation and reality for each of our three pillars: [Performance, Reliability, and Productivity][rust-lang], and then addressing those gaps.